ddutra9/udacity-mobile-flashcards/README.md

 * Go to react app `cd udacity-mobile-flashcards`.
 * Install all project dependencies with `yarn install`.
 * Run server with `yarn start`.

+### Supported Handware
+This app has been testing on a Xiaomi mi a2 lite running Android 8.1.0